THIS EVENT HAS BEEN CANCELLED

 Runners are welcome to arrive at Colonial Creek anytime after 4pm.
 Aspire will host an evening meal and review the route, logistics, and gear choices as runners make final preparations for the run.

-Both the Marathon and 40 Miler routes begin with a shuttle from Colonial Creek campground to the Happy Panther trailhead.
-Within a mile the trail descends to the shores of Ross Lake where a boat taxi shuttles runners to the Base of Desolation Peak.
+Both the Marathon and 40 Miler routes begin with a short vehicle shuttle from Colonial Creek campground to the Happy Panther trailhead.
+Within a mile the trail arrives at Ross Lake where a boat taxi shuttles runners to the Base of Desolation Peak.
 Both routes climb and descend Desolation Peak and follow the East Bank Trail to Highway 20.
-This is the finish for the Marathon and an Aid station for the 40 Miler.
-Marathoners are shuttled back to basecamp while the 40 Milers continue up the Panther Creek Trail, over 4th of July Pass, descend into the Thunder Creek drainiage, and run along the shores of Diablo Lake directly into camp.
-Here Aspire will serve up appetizers, drinks, and a delicious evening meal.
+This intersection with asphalt is the finish for the Marathon and an aid station for the 40 Miler.
+Marathoners are shuttled back to basecamp while the 40 Milers continue up the Panther Creek Trail, over 4th of July Pass, descend into the Thunder Creek drainage, and run along the shores of Diablo Lake directly into camp.
+Here, Aspire will serve up their signature fare: appetizers, drinks, and a delicious evening meal.

 Sunday, Day 3: Breakfast and Depart